You can prevent your eye disease getting worse – but you need to act now.

 - A special contact lens is then put on your eye to hold your eyelids open.

-After laser treatment
+Side effects of laser treatment

 Take sunglasses to wear afterwards as everything will look very bright.

 And you won’t be able to drive or get home on your own, so you’ll need someone to help you.
+The full effects of laser therapy only occur after several months.
+This is why you may be asked to return to clinic three or four months after laser therapy.

 What to expect when you have eye injections